Wim81/WV_base_theme/README.md

 - **transition** is usually just one variable which determines the transition effect for the entire site, however if your project has a number of different transitions, this would be the place to add more variables.
 - **box shadow** is usually just one variable which determines the box-shadow appearance for the entire site, however if your project has a number of different box-shadow setups, this would be the place to add more variables.
 - **spacing** extends Bootstraps standard spacing variables, giving you more control over the existing variables and producing more of them.
 All Bootstrap padding and margin classes will be affected by modifying spacers map (either by multiplying the 1rem baseline or by defining these in pixels or rem), which makes this really powerful and useful.
 You can add more lines if needed as well.
 Please be adviced to keep this list logically laid out and in ascending order.
 If not, you might make paddings and margins less intuitive to work with, which should be avoided.
+- **slider** keeps some variables to manipulate the elements using a slider
+- **landing page sidebar** has some variables to quickly modify the sidebar on the landing page
+- **social block** keeps variables to manipulate social icons in one place

 ## Components

 The standard components have been split in a couple of pages:
 - **basic components** are the most basic elements like headers, buttons, links & lists.
 Also included here are breadcrumbs and paginations.
+This page also shows the "show header on scroll up" functionality.
 - **page parts** are the most commonly used components to put together a web page, e.g. by using a CMS.
 - **views** show a number of teasers and cards, which are laid out in views
 - **forms** show form elements
+- **landing page** shows the default landing page setup, with custom header, footer and intro section with sidebar
+- **large header** shows a more complex header setup.
+For any header (default, large or landing page), simply add "header-sticky-scroll" class to make the header appear on a scroll-up action

 When in need for a component, check these out before heading over to the Bootstrap documentation.
 Chances are, the component has been incorporated here in a more customized way.
 If not, feel free to use Bootstrap components directly, of course.
 Components are constructed using BEM methodology whenever sensible.